lucacassia/clifford/README.md

-# Clifford Algebras
+# Clifford

-A simple command-line tool for computing the real clifford algebras in signature (s,t) as matrix algebras over the normed division algebras \u211D, \u2102, \u210D.
+A simple command-line tool for computing the real clifford algebras in signature (s,t) as matrix algebras over the normed division algebras ℝ, ℂ, ℍ.

+## Dependencies
+The script requires the scala intepreter.

+**Arch Linux**
+    pacman -S freeglut glew

+## Example
+./clifford.sh 3 1

+## Acknowledgements
+The code here contained was developed in collaboration with Carlo Sana.